KinNeko-De/restaurant-order-svc/README.md

 ![example event parameter](https://github.com/kinneko-de/restaurant-order-svc/actions/workflows/pipeline.yml/badge.svg?event=push)

+# Database
+See [Database-Readme](database/README.md) for further information.

 # Logging
 Is out of scope for now.

+# Metrics
+Is activated.
+To debug that on a local started application get the process id from the visual studio ui Open a cmd

+dotnet tool install --global dotnet-counters dotnet counters monitor --process-id <process_id> --counters restaurant-order-svc // for application metrics dotnet counters monitor --process-id <process_id> // for System.Runtime metrics

-# Database
+# Tracing
-See [Database-Readme](database/README.md) for further information.
+Is out of scope for now.

 # Tests
 Write tests when ever they are needed and are useful.